 Reiki is an immense well of energy that anyone with the proper training can call upon for comfort and healing.
 A vast concept—difficult to grasp on the personal level—which is where I understand Reiki best.

 But Reiki does more than offer comfort and physical healing—it also builds trust, and coaxes me to become the best person AND the best healer I can be.
-At a core level Reiki has helped me heal my own emotional hurts, and in the process I have become more truly who I am—and my animals and I have grown closer as a result.
+At a core level, Reiki has helped me heal my own emotional hurts.
+In the process, I have become more truly who I am, and my animals and I have grown closer as a result.

 So, what is Reiki?

 Reiki is my light in the midst of darkness—my connection to something greater than myself—and in the warmth of its healing energy all beings thrive.

 Reiki is the sound of a cat’s purr of gratitude, a dog’s sigh of relief, a child’s hug and skip of joy.

 Reiki is life.

 Photo: Rose De Dan offers Reiki to 21 year-old cat Viggo.
 Photographer: Annie Marie Musselman.

 Want to learn more about Reiki?